k2view-academy/K2View-Academy/articles/32_LU_storage/03_big_lu_storage.md

 The LUI data is first written into the **entity_chunks** table, and then, after all chunks were successfully written, the **entity** table is populated.

-The **entity** table includes the following data:
+The **entity** table includes the following:

 * batch_id - a unique ID that represents the relationship between an **entity** and **entity_chunks** tables.
 * chunks_count - the number of chunks.
-* data, holds the LUI SQLite file after compression.
-For performance optimization during parallel data inserts, the size is zero if the  number of chunks > 1.
+* data - holds the LUI SQLite file after compression.
+For performance optimization during parallel data inserts, when the number of chunks > 1, the SQLite file size is set to zero.

 The **entity_chunks** table includes the following data: